MicrosoftDocs/power-automate-docs/articles/api-connector-dev.md

 Prior to submission, test your custom connector in multiple ways:

-- Using the custom connector [Testing wizard](https://flow.microsoft.com/en-us/blog/new-updates-custom-api/) in Flow, you can call each operation to verify its functionality and the response schema.
+- Using the Custom Connector [Testing wizard](https://flow.microsoft.com/en-us/blog/new-updates-custom-api/), you can call each operation to verify its functionality and the response schema.

 - In the Flow designer, you can visually build flows using your custom connector.
 This method of testing gives you visibility into the user interfacing functionality and features of your connector.

+- In the PowerApps studio, you can call each operation using the formula bar and bind the response to screen controls.